-- There will be fewer unexplained no-shows, saving your time and temper.
+- Fewer unexplained no-shows, saving your time and temper.

-- There will be more coherence within the team, leading to greater productivity.
+- More coherence within the team, leading to greater productivity.

-- The clients will notice the smooth-functioning service quality.
+- Clients will notice the smooth-functioning service quality.

 - And your staff can focus more on professional matters rather than marketing matters.